MhussainD4772/Capstone-Project-Agentic-AI-/README.md

 ## Executive Summary

 QA Sentinel is a production-ready multi-agent system that automates the complete QA design workflow from user story analysis to validated test case generation.
-The system employs three specialized agents—Story Planner, Test Case Generator, and Global Validator—orchestrated through Google ADK v1's Loop pattern, enabling autonomous, context-aware test case creation with enterprise-grade validation.
+The system employs three specialized agents Story Planner, Test Case Generator, and Global Validator—orchestrated through Google ADK v1's Loop pattern, enabling autonomous, context-aware test case creation with enterprise grade validation.

 The architecture integrates long-term memory via FAISS vector similarity search, allowing the system to learn from historical QA patterns and maintain consistency across sessions.
-Each agent operates as an independent Loop with self-correction capabilities, while the orchestrator manages state, memory retrieval, and cross-agent validation.
+Each agent operates as an independent Loop with self correction capabilities, while the orchestrator manages state, memory retrieval, and cross-agent validation.
 The system outputs structured JSON with test cases, edge cases, bug risk assessments, and validation results, ready for integration into CI/CD pipelines.

-Built on Google ADK v1, the system demonstrates advanced agentic AI patterns including validate-refine loops, agent-to-agent evaluation, and memory-augmented reasoning.
-The implementation is cloud-ready with Docker support and follows production best practices for observability, error handling, and security.
+Built on Google ADK v1, the system demonstrates advanced agentic AI patterns including validate refine loops, agent-to-agent evaluation, and memory-augmented reasoning.
+The implementation is cloud ready with Docker support and follows production best practices for observability, error handling, and security.

 ---